-Next, we roughly explain the physical mechanism by which the two-site period potential leads to the Ising interaction, based on the second order perturbation theory with specific initial states such as Mott insulators.
-As is well known, such perturbative processes originating from $J_{11}$ induce Heisenberg type spin interactions with a strength $J_{\rm Heisenberg}\propto J_{11}^2/U_{11}$.
-We now consider similar processes in terms of the inter-orbital hopping $J'_{12}$ with a large amplitude.
-Note that the $i$-dependence of $J'_{i,12}$ is currently neglected for simplicity.
-Figure \ref{fig_bi}\,(a) and (b) schematically represents the perturbative processes for two localized atoms with different and same spins, respectively.
-The top panels correspond to the initial Mott states.
+We first discuss the way to create spin-spin interactions based on a perturbative mechanism, such as the Heisenberg interactions $\hat{\cal H}_{\rm Hei}$ \cite{Anderson}.
+The previous studies obtained the Ising interactions in the limit of $J_I\gg J_{\rm ex}$ based on $\hat{\cal H}_{\rm Hei}$ \cite{Duan2003,Jiang2009,YuAo2011,Simon2011QSO}.
+In contrast, we propose to naturally create a pure Ising interaction without spin exchange terms by utilizing the orbital DOF.
+We use a particular kind of perturbation induced by the {\it interorbital} hoppings $J_{12}$.

+Figure \ref{fig_bi} schematically represents the $J_{12}$-induced perturbative processes with the initial states of two localized atoms with different and same spins shown in the top panels of the column (a) and (b), respectively.
 The middle panels show the virtual intermediate states.
-It is clear that, for the atoms with different spins, the inter-orbital interaction $U_{12}$ causes the energy shift shown by the gray dotted line, while there is no such energy shift for the atoms with same spins due to the Pauli principle.
-The bottom panels are the final states, which are exactly the same as the initial states.
-This is a consequence of an energy conservation law that prohibits spin-exchanging processes with a finite energy difference due to the Bloch bandgap $\Delta=\varepsilon_2-\varepsilon_1+\varepsilon'_{i,2}-\varepsilon'_{i+1,1}$.
-Thus, we can conclude that the additional potential results in the Ising interaction with a strength $J_{\rm Ising}\propto \frac{|J'_{12}|^2}{\Delta+U_{12}}-\frac{|J'_{12}|^2}{\Delta}$ via the perturbation processes.
+For the atoms with different spins, the interorbital interaction $U_{12}$ causes the energy shift depicted by the gray dotted line, while there is no such energy shift for the atoms with same spins due to the Pauli principle.
+The bottom panels are the final states, which are the same as the initial states (except for a phase difference).
+We can see that the virtual transitions between distinguishable orbitals naturally yield the Ising interaction.
+Importantly, there is no spin-exchange processes.
+Note that the similar perturbation processes caused by the intraorbital $J_{11}$ intrinsically induce both $\hat{\cal H}_{I}$ and $\hat{\cal H}_{\rm ex}$ due to the SU(2) symmetry.